varigence/docs/bimlflex/user-guide/upgrading-bimlflex-through-bimlstudio.md

 The connection to the BimlCatalog database is derived from the BimlCatalog connection string in the BimlFlex database referenced by the project configuration.

+## Update the BimlFlex SSIS Custom Components

+Please refer to @bimlflex-ssis-custom-components for instructions and download links

 ## Upgrade progress

 Upgrade progress messages are logged to the output window in BimlStudio.